Quicklist: Different Types of Cottonwood Trees

-This type of cottonwood tree is native to Europe but has spread to various other parts of the world including Asia, Africa and different areas in the US, particularly those in the west.
+This type of cottonwood tree is native to Europe but has spread to various other parts of the world including Asia, Africa and different regions of the US, particularly in the west.

 Populus nigra, which usually goes by the name of black cottonwood or black poplar, is a large deciduous tree.
-Compared to other types of cottonwood, the black poplar has a bit of stunted growth, reaching a maximum of only 90 to 95 feet high on an average.
+Compared to other types of cottonwood, the black poplar has relatively stunted growth, reaching a maximum of only 90 to 95 feet high on average.

-Its leaves have fine teethed corners and can be triangular in shape or sometimes also come close to resembling a diamond shape.
-Black poplar is a dioecious species which means that male and female trees are different from each other.
+Black cottonwood trees feature a conical shape.
+Their leaves have fine-teethed corners and have a triangular or diamond shape.
 The female trees produce long tubular flowers with a hairy surface and no petals.
-These mature into seeds that can self-disperse with the help of wind.
+These mature into seeds that can self-disperse in the wind.

 Flower of Black Cottonwood

 Fremont Cottonwood (Populus Fremontii)

 Named after John C. Frémont, the first Republican nominee for president of the United States in 1856, Fremont Cottonwood is prevalent in the southwestern US, particularly California, Arizona, Nevada, Idaho, Colorado and Texas.

 Up until recently, Fremont cottonwood was believed to be the same as the eastern cottonwood but later studies found them to be two different species.
 It is easy to confuse both the varieties owing to similarities in their seed pods and flowers.